iamciera/sister-of-pin1-material/cosegregation/readme.md

 ## Purpose

-The overall purpose of the experiment is to further confirm that Solyc10g078370 SoPIN1a is responsible for the entire- 2 phenotype.
+The overall purpose of the experiment is to further confirm that Solyc10g078370 (SlSoPIN1a) is responsible for the entire-2 (e-2) phenotype.
 We tested if the nucleotide change observed in e-2 plants segregated with a phenotypic deviation from a spiral phyllotactic pattern.
 We did this by genotyping and scoring a the progeny from a F1 individuals from an heterozygous individual (parentals = e2 homozygous and wildype)

 We performed this experiment twice.